 9.2 The Maritime Patrol Review identified a need for a short-medium range air patrol capability to complement the long range P-3.
 Options include provision of patrol services by a commercial contractor or by the Air Force.
-A commercial contract is estimated to cost in the order of \$8 million - \$10 million annually.
-The Air Force could potentially provide the service at a lower annual cost by combining this task with existing training requirements.
+A commercial contract is estimated to cost in the order of \$8-10 million annually.
+The Air Force could potentially provide the service at a lower annual cost by combining this task with existing training requirements or increasing P-3 surveillance hours.
+The Ministry of Fisheries is undertaking a study of coastal and mid-range air patrol capabilities and this work will consider the options available, including RNZAF aircraft and commercial service providers amongst others, and assess their cost-effectiveness.
+A final report to departments - including Defence - is due by 31 October 2003.